Does Your Company Need An App?

 Custom Cabinet Planner is a Cabinetmakers Single Source of Truth

-The objective of this app is that everyone knows what to do and when to do it.
+The objective of this app is for everyone to know what to do and when to do it.
 Knowing the right next thing to do is empowering, knowing when to do it is what makes a company more money now and in the future.

 A Second Brain